salinhkuhn/llvm-riscv-verified-codegen-BSc-thesis/README.md

 ---

-## The Write-Up
+## Write-Up

 📄 **[thesis-in-paper-shape.pdf](thesis-in-paper-shape.pdf)** — the write-up of my thesis in
-paper format.
-It is still thesis length and thesis scope; only the presentation follows the shape of a paper.
+paper format (non final version and wax to long for a paper, it is "shorter" version of my thesis).
+Only the presentation follows more the shape of a paper.

 ---